July 6, 2020

-While recessions result in higher unemployment, savvy business creators use the opportunities to hire people, often with creative or lower compensation.
+While recessions result in higher unemployment, savvy business creators use the opportunities to hire people, often with lower (or creative) compensation.
 But even without lower labor rates, it is much easier to hire people for a start-up (which potential employees often view as a career risk) when unemployment is high.
-Sometimes the founder herself is unemployed, which is the ultimate availability and opportunity.
+Sometimes the founders themselves are unemployed, which is the ultimate availability and opportunity.

 The COVID-19 crisis represents other unique opportunities for the agency entrepreneur:

-Agencies have moved increasingly to digital tools to increase speed and efficiency while lowering expenses.
+Agencies have moved increasingly to digital tools, to increase speed and efficiency while lowering expenses.
 New agents can create their business from the ground up with this technology, giving them an advantage in the marketplace against incumbents who use more traditional, slower methods.

-One of the ways aggressive agents are building books now is through the use of Zoom and other remote technologies for prospecting, selling and building relationships.
-This technology, which suddenly was widely adopted by businesses and consumers alike, dramatically expands the market for a new agency.
+One of the ways aggressive agents are building books now is through the use of Zoom and other remote technologies for prospecting, insurance sales, and building relationships.
+This technology, which was widely and suddenly adopted by businesses and consumers alike, dramatically expands the market for a new agency.
 It is easy today to sell and service insurance anywhere in the country.
 The new entrepreneur can and will approach technology creatively to increase opportunity while many older agencies play catch up.

 While recessions always grow the talent pool, this one is unique because the same technology that is now widely adopted for prospecting and selling (Zoom, etc.) can be used to recruit and manage employees located anywhere.
 This is a huge opportunity for new agencies, particularly those located in remote areas with a small employment base.
-Other technologies like Slack and Microsoft Teams allow agencies built for distributed employment to create and reinforce culture and team work as if they were all in the same office.
+Other technologies like Slack and Microsoft Teams allow agencies built for distributed employment to create and reinforce culture and teamwork as if they were all in the same office.
 They also widen your market, since employees based in different states are licensed to sell in other areas, thus adding to your potential customer pool while keeping the insurance commissioner happy.

-The new entrepreneur can and will approach technology creatively to increase opportunity while many older agencies play catch up.
+The new entrepreneur can and will approach technology and social media creatively to increase opportunity while many older agencies play catch up.

 The industry entered 2020 with a growing hard market in commercial property and continuing hardening in commercial and personal auto.
 The premium rebates and other carrier actions have masked the impact to customers of those market conditions.
 Plus, COVID-19 itself is creating a lack of availability and price increases for some market segments and lines of business.